SummaryRead the full fact sheet

 Alcohol is one of the most popular drugs in Australia.
-Around 40 per cent of Australian adults drink alcohol on a weekly basis and 10 per cent drink every day.
+Around 40% of Australian adults drink alcohol on a weekly basis and 10% drink every day.
 Alcohol consumption ranges from light (social drinkers) to heavy consumption.

-Men and women who consume more than four standard drinks on any single occasion are at risk.
-Mixing alcohol and other drugs – either illegal drugs or some prescription drugs – can cause serious health problems.
+Men and women who consume more than 4 standard drinks on any single occasion are at risk.
+Mixing alcohol and – either illegal drugs or some prescription drugs – can cause serious health problems.

 Guidelines to reduce health risks from alcohol

-In 2009, the National Health and Medical Research Council (NHMRC) released guidelines to reduce the health risks from alcohol consumption.
-To avoid these health risks, the guidelines recommend:
+The Australian Government's National Health and Medical Research Council's (NHMRC) Australian guidelines to reduce the health risks from alcohol consumption recommend:

 - Cerebellar atrophy – the cerebellum is the part of the brain responsible for muscle coordination.
 Damage results in difficulties with balance and walking, which is called ‘ataxia’.